The Ultimate Nassau Cruise Guide: Everything You Need to Know

 Travelers have a wide selection of places to eat and drink while staying in Nassau, Bahamas, or nearby Paradise Island.
 Cuisines at restaurants in Nassau, Bahamas, range from local Bahamian fare and authentic Greek dishes to seafood and gourmet specialties from internationally acclaimed chefs.

-In addition to Nassau’s ever-popular Señor Frog’s, there are a number of other great places for drinks as well.
+In addition to Nassau’s ever-popular Señor Frog’s, there are several other great places for drinks as well.
 Given the current situation, it’s wise to contact restaurants and other spots directly to check on capacity constraints, current offerings, and hours of operation before heading out.

 Here are some restaurants, bars, and dining locations to consider while visiting Nassau and Paradise Island:

-Arawak Cay, The Fish Fry: Located within walking distance of the cruise port, Arawak Cay has a number of small stands and restaurants serving authentic local Bahamian cuisine, including conch fritters, fried chicken, snapper, shrimp, conch salad, and more.
+Arawak Cay, The Fish Fry: Located within walking distance of the cruise port, Arawak Cay has many small stands and restaurants serving authentic local Bahamian cuisine, including conch fritters, fried chicken, snapper, shrimp, conch salad, and more.
 Some popular dining choices include Curly’s Restaurant, Goldie’s Conch House, Oh Andros, Twin Brothers, and Frankie Gone Bananas.

-Athena Café: This popular restaurant serving authentic Greek fare is located within easy walking distance of Nassau’s cruise port.
+Athena Café: This popular restaurant serves authentic Greek fare and is within easy walking distance of Nassau’s cruise port.
 Menu items include gyros, grilled octopus, fried calamari, Athenian-style seafood, roast lamb, chicken souvlaki, and delicious Greek desserts.

-Café Matisse: Located in downtown Nassau within walking distance of the cruise port, this restaurant has a lovely garden patio and outdoor courtyard area perfect for dining and relaxing.
-The menu is primarily oriented towards Italian dishes and includes a wide variety of pasta, meats, seafood, and pizza options.
-Takeout items are available as well.
+Café Matisse: Located in downtown Nassau, within walking distance of the cruise port, this restaurant has a lovely garden patio and outdoor courtyard area perfect for dining and relaxing.
+The menu is primarily oriented towards Italian dishes and includes various pasta, meats, seafood, and pizza options.
+Takeout items are also available.

-Crabs and Ting: Set on Nassau’s Junkanoo Beach, this little beach stand is a great place for beachgoers to get drinks and enjoy Bahamian food like conch fritters, conch salad, fried snapper, shrimp, and crab when in season.
+Crabs and Ting: Set on Nassau’s Junkanoo Beach, this little beach stand is an excellent place for beachgoers to get drinks and enjoy Bahamian food like conch fritters, conch salad, fried snapper, shrimp, and crab when in season.

-Daiquiri Shack: This spot within walking distance of Nassau’s resorts gets rave reviews for its daiquiris, made-to-order with a variety of fresh fruits.
+Daiquiri Shack: This spot is within walking distance of Nassau’s resorts and gets rave reviews for its daiquiris, made to order with fresh fruits.

 Dune: Located at the Ocean Club on Paradise Island, this acclaimed restaurant by international Michelin-starred chef Jean-Georges Vongerichten offers a selection of French-Asian dishes accompanied by spectacular ocean views.
 The restaurant is open for breakfast, lunch, dinner, and Sunday brunch.